cristovomgirodo/Conversions-between-Velocitys/README.md

 # When the file ALGCONBUNVELOCID.PY begin type an only option: [1] or [2] or [3] or [4].
 If type any different number see the 3.) example below.

+# In Version: 1.1 (stable) the code into the definition enterData() function was update to avert any user type an string to the coefficients.
+# For example see the [coefficient]:  coeffic = i(string) is not let use.

 # 1.)
 Conversion of Mph to Kph.

 Python 3.8.10 (default, Sep 28 2021, 16:10:42)